microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 Invoke-PSDocument -Name 'Title' -InputObject $Null;
 ```

-Generates a new `Title.md` document containing with the heading `An example document`.
+Generates a new `Title.md` document containing the heading `An example document`.

 ### Code